vivekjha1213/razorpay_py/README.md

-# Razorpay Test App for Python
+# Razorpay Payment App for Python Flasks

 Sample App for Razorpay Python Integration

 # Steps for Integration